openfoodfacts/openfoodfacts-server/docs/dev/how-to-use-gitpod.md

 > the project for you on opening and comes with Docker and other tools pre-installed making it one of the fastest ways
 > to spin up an environment for `openfoodfacts-server`.

 Once the repository is open in Gitpod, other instructions in the [quick-start guide](how-to-quick-start-guide.md) can be generally followed.

-## Accessing your development instance of OpenFoodFacts Web
+## Accessing your development instance of openfoodfacts-server

 Since Gitpod runs your code in a remote machine, your dev-deployment spun up with `make dev` or `make up` will not accessible when you open the default http://openfoodfacts.localhost in your browser.
 This occurs because the server